Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/install/cloud/eks.md

 ## Prerequisites

 * [Set up an EKS cluster](https://aws.amazon.com/getting-started/projects/deploy-kubernetes-app-amazon-eks/).
-* Inatall `kubectl` and connect to the EKS Kubernetes cluster.
+* Install `kubectl` and update your `kubeconfig` to point to the EKS Kubernetes cluster by running `aws eks --region $AWS_REGION update-kubeconfig --name $CLUSTER_NAME`

-{% include_cached /md/kic/deploy-kic.md version=page.version %}
+{% include_cached /md/kic/deploy-kic-v3.md version=page.version %}

 ## Setup environment variables

-Create an environment variable with the IP address at which Kong is accessible.
-This IP address sends requests to the Kubernetes cluster.
+Create an environment variable with the address at which Kong is accessible.
+This address sends requests to the Kubernetes cluster.

 1. Get the IP address at which Kong is accessible: